mihaela-cotos/c-bit-interpreter/README.md

 You will get 3 executables : decode, encode and execute.

-Then you can pass some numbers and see how it will be decoded in operands and operators, resulting in some arithmetic operations.
+Then you can introduce some numbers and see how it will be decoded in operands and operators, resulting in some arithmetic operations.